 One of the most effective ways shelters and rescue operations handle overcrowding is through temporary foster care until a forever home can be found.
-Sometimes a few days, sometimes a few months, this in-between fostering provides a literal grace period for dogs who might otherwise face euthanasia.
+A dog may stay with a foster short term (a few days or weeks) or even longer term (months to a year).
+This in-between fostering provides a literal grace period for dogs who might otherwise face euthanasia.

-If you’re ready to take the next step toward fostering, get in touch with a local shelter and find out about their particular needs.
-Good communication with the shelter is key to everyone’s happiness, including the dog, so be sure to ask detailed questions about potential foster dogs and protocol for the entire process.
+If you’re ready to take the next step toward fostering or adopting a dog, get in touch with a local shelter and find out about their particular needs.
+Good communication with the shelter is key to everyone’s happiness, including the dog, so be sure to ask detailed questions about potential foster dogs or those available for adoption and protocol for the entire process.
 Here’s a great list of 20 questions to get you started.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.

 Enjoying our articles?
 Subscribe our Newsletters and get new articles directly to your inbox

 22 June 2023

 Fireworks may be summer’s soundtrack, but these loud and sudden noises signal terror for many noise-sensitive pups.
 Learn why dogs become so rattled by fireworks and how you can help your pup fee…

 15 December 2022

 Ollie Trainer Ari Pomo, CPDT-KA PSRI shares 10 easy ways to keep your pups warm this winter.